javascript-tutorial/en.javascript.info/1-js/07-object-properties/02-property-accessors/article.md

 alert(user.surname); // Cooper
 ```

-Now we have a "virtual" property.
+As the result, we have a "virtual" property `fullName`.
 It is readable and writable, but in fact does not exist.

 ```smart header="Accessor properties are only accessible with get/set"
 Once a property is defined with `get prop()` or `set prop()`, it's an accessor property, not a data property any more.